 When Are Team Photos Taken?
 What Should I Bring?

 The team photos is taken at the practice meet.
 We currently do not offer individual or sibling photos.

 What is a DQ (Disqualification)?

-- Stroke & Turn Judges from both teams watch every heat during the meet.
+- Stroke & Turn Judges from both teams watch the main events during the meet.
+Main events are the 1st heat of each event, and the only heat that can score points.
 The judges watch to make sure that swimmers are using the proper technique during their races.
 The Stroke & Turn Judges are parent volunteers with specialized training in TSA rules.
 Using Stroke & Turn Judges keeps the meet fair for all swimmers.

 - Swimmers with incorrect stroke, kick, turn, pull down or finishing touch will be disqualified (DQ'd).

 - This means their time and place does not count.

 - Please let your kids know this happens to all swimmers and it's fine.